seanpm2001/interval/PRECISION.md

 Functions: $cos$, $tan$, $sin$

+### Update 23/06

+I ended up deciding against this solution because of the complications involved (in particular, the fact that using this correctly would involve having to detect expressions of the form $cos(\pi·x)$), and because distinguishing between images that are not adjacent doesn't seem to be necessary (this will have to be validated by experiments).

 ## Binary functions

 These are functions such as $atan2$ (computing the angle between a vector $(x, y)$ and the x-axis) and $pow$ (computing $x^y$).